henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

 </body>
 {% endhighlight %}

-Of course, these days most modern web browser support the [Selectors API](http://www.w3.org/TR/selectors-api/) so if you just need a function with the described functionality, take a look at `querySelector` and `querySelectorAll`.
+Of course, these days most modern web browsers support the [Selectors API](http://www.w3.org/TR/selectors-api/) so if you just need a function with the described functionality, take a look at `querySelector` and `querySelectorAll`.

 Rather, this post explains how one might implement this feature in a web browser.
 So, how do we write a function which takes as an input a CSS selector and returns a list of the selected DOM elements?
 Let's start by writing a function which selects the child elements of a given element based on a predicate function.
 I will give an implementation Javascript, but I will write a type signature for each function using [Scala](http://www.scala-lang.org/) notation.